pxalcantara/docker_noetic_env/README.md

 ## Usage

 ## Contributing
-If you have any comment, doubt or suggestion I'll be more than happy to know than so, feel free to open a issue or a Pull Request with your collaboration.
+If you have any comment, doubt or suggestion, I'll be more than happy to know them, so, feel free to open an issue or a Pull Request with your collaboration.